These vegan milk duds are just like the real thing! They have a chewy caramel filling coated with chocolate.*Note: This post is spoiler-free.

 “Everybody likes to go to the movies when they’re sad.”

 While the first week of MoFo focused on classic Mad Men food and episodes, this week will center in on Mad Men in a cultural and political context.
 The characters on Madison Avenue witness several events that overturn the political climate of America and the emotional and cultural context of the show.

 Following the assassination of Martin Luther King Jr., Don takes Bobby to see Planet of the Apes.
 They share popcorn as the camera goes back and forth between the screen and their faces.
 Afterward, Bobby is mesmerized and Don suggests they see it for a second time.

 Bobby’s observation is universally true.
 With their experience in mind, I decided to make classic movie snacks, popcorn and Milk Duds.
-The caramel is adapted from Vegan Candyland, and coated in chocolate.
+The chewy caramels coated in milk chocolate not known for their shiny appearance or veganness.

 - 3/4 cup brown sugar

 - 1/4 cup light corn syrup or agave nectar

 - Line a cookie sheet with parchment paper, set aside.